igibliss00/ARDicee/README.md

 ## Example

-Here is an example of the AR element made from The Solar System Scope's [texture!](https://www.solarsystemscope.com/textures/)
+Here is an example of SCNSphere with the material diffuse from The Solar System Scope's [texture!](https://www.solarsystemscope.com/textures/)

 ![AR of the sun](https://github.com/igibliss00/ARDicee/blob/master/assets/example.jpeg)